SiobhanBaines/Harry-Potter-Memory-Game/README.md

 ## Credits
 J K Rowling originally created the very successful Harry Potter series of books which is the core theme of this game.
+### feature 1
+I found out how to create the Home page movement and opacity from this YouTube video by [dcode](https://www.youtube.com/watch?v=zWB219zf1og)

 When using Google to find out more information about various parts of my code that were not working as I expected I often used[w3schools](https://www.w3schools.com/default.asp), [stackoverflow](https://stackoverflow.com/questions/tagged/html) and [Bootstrap](https://getbootstrap.com/docs/4.0/components/modal/).